- These are simply listed sequentially as they occur

 Schneider, H. The Emergence of Enhanced Intelligence in a Brain-Inspired Cognitive Architecture, Frontiers in Computational Neuroscience, 2024, 18:1367712. online: https://www.frontiersin.org/articles/10.3389/fncom.2024.1367712/full Architecture discussed in this paper: CCA7 GitHub: https://github.com/OlivierGeorgeon/osoyoo

 Schneider, H., Georgeon, O.L.
-Grounding Artificial General Intelligence with Robotics: The PetitCat Project, Short Technical Communication for presentation at BICA*AI 2024 In Samsonovich, A.V., Liu, T. (eds) Biologically Inspired Cognitive Architectures 2024: Proceedings of the 15th Annual Meeting of the BICA Society, Springer Nature 2024 (pending).Architecture discussed in this paper: CCA7slides: https://easychair.org/smart-slide/slide/QFRw# preprint PDF: https://github.com/howard8888/insomnia/blob/master/petitcat_paper.pdf online:
+Grounding Artificial General Intelligence with Robotics: The PetitCat Project, Short Technical Communication for presentation at BICA*AI 2024 In Samsonovich, A.V., Liu, T. (eds) Biologically Inspired Cognitive Architectures 2024: Proceedings of the 15th Annual Meeting of the BICA Society, Springer Nature 2024.Architecture discussed in this paper: CCA7slides: https://easychair.org/smart-slide/slide/QFRw# preprint PDF: https://github.com/howard8888/insomnia/blob/master/petitcat_paper.pdf online: https://link.springer.com/chapter/10.1007/978-3-031-76516-2_36

 Schneider, H. Simulation of Non-Primate Intelligence vs Human Intelligence vs Superhuman AGI vs Alien-like AGI.
 Artificial General Intelligence, AGI 2024, .
 In: Thorisson, K.R., Isaev, P., Shekhlar, A. (eds) Artificial General Intelligence, AGI 2024, Lecture Notes in Computer Science - LNCS, vol 14951, Springer Nature, 2024.
 Architecture discussed in this paper: CCA1, CCA6, CCA7, ChatGPT, GPT4 preprint PDF: https://github.com/howard8888/insomnia/blob/master/agi2024preprint.pdf online: https://link.springer.com/chapter/10.1007/978-3-031-65572-2_17 poster: https://github.com/howard8888/insomnia/blob/master/Poster_AGI24.pdf

-Compiled software runs under Windows 11.
+CCA8 Software:-Compiled software runs under Windows 11.
 (Will run under most versions of Linux as well, pending some lower level changes, many already in the code.)
 Most CPU's ok.
-GPU resources not required.
+GPU not required.
+LLM API key for OpenAI, Anthropic or Google (optional but required for integrated model).
 32GB RAM (16GB for CCA8).
 2TB SSD (1 TB for CCA8).
-Optional: Internet access for LLM API (optional -- CCA8 will function without LLM access.)
+Optional: Internet access for LLM API (optional -- CCA8 will function without LLM access.) -The CCA8 includes an internal world model simulator but will also run with real-world robotic embodiments.
+RCOS (Robotic Cognitive Operating System) layer of the CCA8 will work with the PetitCat robotic car at this time, and quadruped support is expected by end 2026/2027.
+Humanoid embodiments will be supported by RCOS in the CCA9 primate simulation expected early 2027. |

 Every day starts with coffee and coding